If You're a Child or Teen In Care

-- This Is Me and I Have Rights - for children ages 3 to 8 (PDF)
+- This Is Me and I Have Rights - An Activity Book for Young Children in Care (PDF)

-- Youth Rights – Office of the Provincial Advocate for Children and Youth
+- Youth Rights – Ontario Office of the Provincial Advocate for Children and Youth

 Find guidance, tips and advice to help navigate the exciting, yet difficult time of becoming an adult and going out on your own.

 Youth Agreements offer an alternative to teens (16 to 18 years old) who feel at risk in their current care arrangement and there’s no parent or other adult who can take responsibility for them.

 You may be eligible for scholarships or bursaries or financial help with training and education costs if you were in care.